 HOW TO ASSEMBLE:

-- Finish with a little mozzarella cheese.
+- Finish each layer with a sprinkle of mozzarella cheese.

 If you like butternut squash I really think you won’t be disappointed by giving this a try.
 The flavors in this lasagna are nothing short of magical.

-PrintRoasted Butternut Squash & Spinach Lasagna
+Roasted Butternut Squash and Spinach Lasagna

 Description